nicholasf/downstairs.js/README.md

 Currently in development:

-* associations eager loading via dynamic left outer joins
+* eager loading of associations via dynamic left outer joins
 * improved validation objects for easy form integration
 * formal description of when to use the simple JSON query abstraction or to drop into a dialect specific query